zesterer/chumsky/README.md

 Chumsky's parsers are [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) parsers and are capable of parsing [parsing expression grammars (PEGs)](https://en.wikipedia.org/wiki/Parsing_expression_grammar), which includes all known context-free languages.
-It is theoretically possible to extend Chumsky further to accept limited context-sensitive grammars too, although this is rarely required.
+However, chumsky doesn't stop there: it also supports context-sensitive grammars via a set of dedicated combinators that integrate cleanly with the rest of the library.
+This allows it to additionally parse a number of context-sensitive syntaxes like Rust-style raw strings, Python-style semantic indentation, and much more.

 ## Error recovery